sohamagarwal50/Agentic-RAG-system-for-GMail-Inbox/README.md

 ```

 ## Usage
 Type your queries, and the AI will retrieve relevant email data to generate responses.
+Please run this in google colab or another virtual environment.
+The kernel may crash if run locally due to less memory.

 ## Future Improvements
 - Enhancing multi-turn conversation memory.